-Method name Description void HandleReturnedValue(RobotOutputObjectRespor response, IStoppable stoppable) Called when the robot has executed a Return Value section and the value has been returned via the socket to the API. void HandleRobotError(RobotErrorResponse response, IStoppable stoppable) Called when the robot raises an API exception.
-Under normal circumstances the robot will stop executing after the first API exception.
-This behavior can be overridden by using Request.StopRobotOnApiException = false, in which case this method will be called multiple times.
+Method name Description void HandleReturnedValue(RobotOutputObjectResporresponse, IStoppable stoppable) Called when the robot is executed a Return Value action and the value has been returned via the socket to the API. void HandleRobotError(RobotErrorResponse response, IStoppable stoppable) Called when the robot raises an API exception.
+Under normal circumstances the robot stops executing after the first API exception.
+This behavior can be overridden by using Request.StopRobotOnApiException = false, in which case this method is called multiple times.
 This is useful if you want a data streaming robot to continue to execute regardless of any generated errors. void HandleWriteLog(RobotMessageResponse response, IStoppable stoppable) Called if the robot executes the Write Log action.
-This is useful if you wish to provide additional logging info from within a robot.
+This is useful to provide additional logging info from a robot.